-An insured father of the child or a man intending to foster a child is entitled to a maternity allowance for the period of paternity leave.
+An insured father of the child or a man accepting the child to be fostered is entitled to the maternity allowance for the period of paternity leave.
 It is up to 2 weeks.
-The father must take the leave before the child is 24 months old, and the man fostering a child - before 24 months have elapsed since the adoption court's decision becomes final and before the child turns 7 or 10 - with regard to the child in relation to whom compulsory schooling has been deferred.
+The father must take the leave before the child is 12 months old, and the man accepting the child to be fostered - before 12 months have elapsed since the adoption court's decision becomes final and before the child turns 14 years of age.

 Paternity leave and maternity allowance for the duration of this leave may be taken by the father either once or in 2 parts.
 Each of these must last at least one week.
-The parts do not have to be taken directly one after other or after the maternity allowance for the period of the leave.
+The parts do not have to be taken directly one after the other or after the maternity allowance for the period of the leave.

-The amount of the maternity allowance is 100% of the basis of assessment for the period corresponding to the period of:
+The amount of the maternity allowance is: